SamHusbands21/thesis/README.md

 Should you wish to run the data reading yourself, the data is all available from the 2007-2008 NHANES wave linked: https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2007.
 The raw data files should be saved in the path ./data/raw_data_files

 In terms of ordering the code, data_reading.py and data_reading_large.py read in the data, with data_reading_large.py reading in the data with all features.
 This code is optional, the two csvs (mortality.csv and mortality_large.csv) are the sole output and should be saved  be saved in the path a path ./data.
 A complete list of the data files used is is provided in dataset_listing.md, as uploading all of these exceeds the github file size limit.
+I also linked all the data files here: https://www.dropbox.com/sh/yoc1zkc5eg751oh/AABtMgJDiktEGsKgpFDvmOeza?dl=0

 Following on from datareading, the bootstrapping python file creates the bootstrapped datasets and should be run second.
 Theses files perform the model building and optimisation on each of the bootstraps, and output predictions for each bootstrap to a csv.